hyosung11/Launch-School/Courses/journal.md

 11:21 Tore through 21 implementation as well.

 11:35 Blitzed my way through the 21 Game and will review it later.
 I did test out the LS code and played with it.
 Of course, putting it into a web browser with a beautiful UI would make it great!

+11:54 Starting the JS120 - Object Oriented Exercises, but taking a break to eat before the study session at 12:30